Bradley Byrne: Roy Moore endorsement

 In the 2017 Alabama Senate special election to replace U.S. Senator Jeff Sessions, who had vacated his seat upon being nominated and subsequently confirmed to the position of U.S. Attorney General in the Trump administration, Byrne endorsed the Republican nominee, Roy Moore.
 During the campaign, at least nine women alleged that Moore had either sexually assaulted them or made inappropriate romantic or sexual advances toward them while he was an assistant district attorney and the women were teenagers as young as 14, or while he was a lawyer and the women were clients.
 Following the initial allegations, additional women alleged misconduct, including attempted rape of a 16-year-old.
 Moore denied the allegations and his campaign and supporters began questioning the victims' motives and veracity and said they would mount an investigation of the women's motives.
 Immediately after the allegations and instances of victim intimidation, numerous Republicans rescinded their endorsements of Moore, but Byrne did not, nor did he condemn the Moore campaign's threats against his accusers or call on Moore to drop out of the race.
 In response to Byrne's continuing support of Moore, Alabama's statewide newspaper group AL.com began running editorial cartoons titled "I am Roy Moore" with a picture of Byrne and the caption "You condone it, you own it."

 The Squad

-In 2020, Byrne released a campaign ad criticizing The Squad, then-a group of four women members of the House of Representatives.
-In the commercial, he describes one of the members, Ilhan Omar, as "cheapening 9/11".
+In 2020, Byrne released a campaign ad criticizing The Squad, then a group of four women members of the House of Representatives.
+In the commercial, he described one of the members, Ilhan Omar, as "cheapening 9/11".
 In a voice-over in the commercial Byrne says, "The Squad attacking America.
 Dale fought for that right.
 I will not let them tear this country up."